Work should not be a pain in the neck! (Or wrist, or shoulder for that matter!)

 a) Set monitor so that eyes are level with the top of the screen for a 15″ monitor and 1/4 of the way down from top of the glass on a monitor 17″ or larger.

-b) Eye distance from screen should be 18-24″ or about one arm’s length.
+b) Eye distance from screen should be 12-24″ and no more than one arm’s length away.

 a) Place mouse on the same level as close to the keyboard as possible.